togostanza/togostanza/doc/Getting-Started.md

 ### Metadata

 `metadata.json` describes the stanza itself.
-This contains the basic information (appears in "Overview" tab) and customizable items (appears in "Customize" tab).
+This contains the basic information (appears in "Overview" tab), customizable items (appears in "Customize" tab) and events that can be handled by the stanza (appears in "Events" tab).

 ```json
 {